mani-01/Tuition-Scheduler-Webpage/README.md

 ## The App Idea

-A tuition scheduler web app allows the user to **create, read, update, and delete** student, course, and lesson entries, while also allowing the user to export a receipt of money owed per student at the end of the month.
+A tuition scheduler web app which allows the user to **create, read, update, and delete** student, course, and lesson entries, while also letting the user to export a receipt of money owed per student at the end of the month.